attakei/sphinx-revealjs/doc/optional-extensions/screenshot.rst

 ========

 Generate screenshot first section of presentations by Playwright.
-Screenshots are used as OGP Image contents.
+Screenshots can use as OGP Image contents.

 .. warning::